 Compared to data from the 1950s, the disease is four times more prevalent today in the U.S., even though authorities estimate that up to 83 percent of those afflicted have not been diagnosed.
-A blood test and a small intestine biopsy by a digestive doctor can tell you if you have celiac disease.
+A digestive doctor’s blood test and a small intestine biopsy can tell you if you have celiac disease.

 If It’s Not Celiac Disease